 - Knead until smooth.

-- Cover in a zip top bag and allow to cool for at least 30 minutes before using.
+- Cover in a zip-top bag and allow it to cool for at least 30 minutes before using it.

 NOTES about Candy Clay